-Kala chana masala, also known as black chickpea curry is a delicious protein-rich vegan curry made with whole Bengal gram.
+Kala chana masala, also known as black chickpea curry is a delicious protein-rich vegan curry made with whole Bengal grams cooked in a delicious onion-tomato gravy.
 If you are looking for ideas to add plant-based protein to your diet, this flavorful Indian curry is a great option for you.

 One of the most common questions which are thrown at vegetarians and vegans is – where do they get their protein from?
 I have seen a lot of people who are planning to start a vegan or vegetarian life, worrying about this and assuming that they will become weak after starting a plant-based diet.